aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/optional/gitops.md

 `github.com ecdsa-sha2-nistp256 AAAAE2VjZHNhLXNoYTItbmlzdHAyNTYAAAAIbmlzdHAyNTYAAABBBEmKSENjQEezOmxkZMy7opKgwFB9nkt5YRrYMjNuG5N87uRgg6CLrbo5wAdT/y6v0mKV0U2w0WZ2YB/++Tpockg=`

-EKS Anywhere will use the content of the file at the path `EKA_GIT_KNOWN_HOSTS` to verify the identity of the remote git server, and the provided known hosts file must contain an entry for the remote host and key type.
+EKS Anywhere will use the content of the file at the path `EKSA_GIT_KNOWN_HOSTS` to verify the identity of the remote git server, and the provided known hosts file must contain an entry for the remote host and key type.

 #### `EKSA_GIT_PRIVATE_KEY`